Hakinzy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-(10) A script that deletes all the regular files with .js extension (11) A script that counts the number of directories and sub-directories (12) Create a script that displays the 10 newest files in the current directory (13) Create a script that takes a list of words as input and prints only words that appear exactly once
+(10) A script that deletes all the regular files with .js extension (11) A script that counts the number of directories and sub-directories (12) Create a script that displays the 10 newest files in the current directory (13) Create a script that takes a list of words as input and prints only words that appear exactly once (14) Display line containing the pattern "root" from the file /etc/passwd (15) Display the number of lines that contain the pattern "bin" in the file /etc/passwd (16) Display lines containing the pattern "root" and 3 lines (17) Display all the lines in the file /etc/passed that do not contain the pattern "bin"